phylo42/RAPPAS/README.md

 You can download these versions from phyml GIT repository.

 Also, default limits of phyml are quite low (<4000 taxa, sequence labels <1000 characters).
-You can work with larger trees and longer sequence labels after operatinf the following changes.
+You can work with larger trees and longer sequence labels after operating the following changes.

 1) Modify the following lines in the src/utilities.h source file :